This is my guitars and pedal set up.

 My first amp (I wish I still owned it) was a National.
 It was sort of like a Twin but smaller.
 Then I bought a Sears Silvertone.
 It didn’t cut it with a drummer and other guitars.
 I had a Fender Princeton rated at 15 watts that sounded great but useless to jam with.
 So rather than finding out the hard way try to rent or borrow an amp before buying it.
 I could say that you need about 30 watts to be heard over a drum but it all depends

-I have been playing gigs for longer than I like to admit.
+I have played gigs for longer than I like to admit.
 There are many things to check.
 Some of these are basic.
 Some are common sense.

 Always carry spare strings.
 I always carry a few new sets and spares of the ones that I tend to break more often.
 I always carry at least two guitars .
 Whether you gig for free or get paid no one wants to wait while you re-string.
 I carry spare batteries, picks, tools, flashlight, tape, wire, spare guitar strap and soldering kit.
 Always bring another guitar jack cable.
 I also bring pot cleaner.